venture23-aleo/verulink/scripts/DEPLOYMENT.md

 ### Installing on VM (Manual)
 #### Pre-Deployment steps
 1. MTLS certiciate/ key and CA certificate \
-   **For testnet/staging/demo depolyment Venture23 will proivde MTLS CA certificate, attestor certificate and attestor key.** \
+   **For testnet/staging/demo deployment Venture23 will proivde MTLS CA certificate, attestor certificate and attestor key.** \
    [ mTLS Implementation
    ](https://docs.google.com/document/d/1K8-PXsaJHolj4TuOVRPLqLTRoD2-PHnh0lSE3vfpsQc/edit)
    **For Mainnet, use the openssl tool or any other method to generate the keys and a CSR, and submit CSR to Venture23.
 The signed certificate will be provided back.
 Example steps can be found [here](#mtls-key-and-csr-creation).**